astridx/meinblog/content/posts/joomla/6den-menupunkt-mit-einer-variablen-versehen.en.md

 />
 ```

-converts Joomla to the following HTML code for the output in the backend form.
+turns Joomla into the following HTML code for the output in the backend form:

 ```html
 <div class="control-label">